Workplace Environment

 In view of the importance of the physical and mental health of employees, we adopted the Declaration of Group Health Management in April 2018.
 We are implementing various health promotion policies and organize events based on health issues toward creating a more stimulating and healthy workplace environment.

-- Daifuku strives to provide a comfortable and hygienic workplace environments with the aim of raising the quality of the work and the lives of each employee.
+- Daifuku strives to provide comfortable and hygienic workplace environments with the aim of raising the quality of the work and the lives of each employee.

 Promotion System